windmill-labs/windmilldocs/blog/2024-03-19-how-windmill-uses-windmill/index.md

 # How Windmill uses Windmill

-The good thing of being a devtool company is that your developers use their own tools on a daily basis (it would be more complicated to get them motivated them with accounting software).
+The good thing of being a devtool company is that your developers use their own tools on a daily basis (it would be more complicated to get them motivated with accounting software).

 To showcase some examples of what can be done with Windmill, here are a few use cases of Windmill by the Windmill team (knowing that we are always surprised by how much further our clients go than us on our own product).